List of Daredevil (TV series) characters: Karen Page

-Karen Page (portrayed by Deborah Ann Woll) discovers corruption in her place of employment, Union Allied, and is subsequently framed for murder, and then subject of attempted murder, with Murdock and Nelson helping her with the former, and the vigilante with the latter.
-Joining Murdock and Nelson, Page is determined to take down the corruption in Hell's Kitchen, and works with reporter Ben Urich to expose Fisk.
-When Fisk's assistant James Wesley discovers their investigation, which lead to Fisk's beloved mother, Wesley kidnaps Page and attempts to blackmail her.
-Page kills Wesley with his own gun in self-defense and escapes, but becomes traumatized by the incident enough to sympathize Punisher's goals.
+Page (portrayed by Deborah Ann Woll) is an office worker who discovers corruption in her place of employment, Union Allied, and is subsequently framed for murder, and then the subject of attempted murder, with Murdock and Nelson helping her with the former, and the vigilante with the latter.
+Joining Murdock and Nelson as their paralegal, Page is determined to take down the corruption in Hell's Kitchen and works with reporter Ben Urich to expose Fisk.
+When Fisk's right-hand man James Wesley discovers their investigation, which leads to Fisk's beloved mother, Wesley kidnaps Page and attempts to blackmail her.
+Page kills Wesley with his own gun in self-defense and escapes but becomes traumatized by the incident enough to sympathize with Punisher's goals.
+She later quits working for Murdock after learning his secret identity and becomes a reporter herself after Urich is murdered by Fisk.

 Woll was cast as Page in July 2014.
-On creating the character of Karen Page, after portraying Jessica Hamby in True Blood from 2008–14, Woll said, "I'm already starting to notice huge differences between the two characters ...
+On creating the character of Karen Page, after portraying Jessica Hamby in True Blood from 2008 to 2014, Woll said, "I'm already starting to notice huge differences between the two characters [...]
 I can feel myself go, 'Oh, if this was Jessica she would do this,' but wanting to kind of steer differently than that.
 It's always going to be me in some way.
 I think, as an actor, that's part of it."
 Woll had not previously read any Daredevil comics, and turned to her boyfriend who is "a huge comic book fan" for guidance.
 She also added that Page's backstory would be different from the one from the comics, saying, "In the comic books, in the beginning Karen is very innocent, and then towards the end she's really swung a full 180, she's in a lot of trouble, so I wanted to find a way to make her both of those things at the same time.
 Can she be a really wonderful, kind person who is a little bit attracted to danger?
 She's not just always getting into trouble because 'Oh, silly woman!'
 Karen is actually looking for it, and she won't let her fear stop her from finding the truth."
 Woll does not watch the series, which helped in the second season where Page was unaware of Murdock's role as Daredevil, as she never saw Cox acting as Daredevil in the costume.